tonypsc/Optemis/README.md

 To start react proyect run "yarn start"

+For testing purposes use "yarn serve-testing-api" and "yarn test"

 This exercise asumes the logged in user selected an organization which may contain one or more laboratories in different countries